mgaray99/final_team02/README.md

         * The centerx and centery elements hold the center x and y coordinates at which we will place the button
         * The width and height elements hold the width and height to be applied to the button
-        * The method element holds the method to be called when the method is pressed
+        * The method element holds the method to be called when the button is pressed
-    * The splash screen xml file's is made up of of "image" elements which hold data on how to construct a single image
+    * The splash screen xml file's is made up of "image" elements which hold data on how to construct a single image
         * The id, centerx, centery, width and height elements all function the same way as those discussed for the button files